 A: Evaluation results are typically communicated to your referring health care provider within five business days.
 Your provider will be able to review the results with you, in addition to findings from other diagnostic tests or procedures you might have undergone.
 Should you have any questions about your results after meeting with your provider, then we will be happy to assist you.

 Q: Which doctor will I be seeing?

 A: The five doctors at Houston Neuropsychology Associates operate as a group practice.
-All of them are board certified in clinical neuropsychology and have the appropriate training to offer neuropsychological services.
+All of them are board certified in clinical neuropsychology and have the appropriate education and training to offer neuropsychological services.
 Our newest neuropsychologist, is actively pursuing board certification and is 75% of the way through the process.
 Patient appointments are scheduled based upon mutual availability.
 Exceptions include Spanish-speaking and bilingual (Spanish-English) individuals, who are preferentially scheduled with Dr. Resendiz, as well as children and adolescents, who are scheduled with Allison Miley, Dr. Davis, or Dr. Resendiz.

 Q: What will be done to protect my privacy?